sjudson/paseto.js/README.md

 Secure handling and storage of keying material is outside the scope of the library.

+##### Message Encoding

+Pursuant to the PASETO spec, all messages and footers must be `utf-8` encoded.
+It is recommended that binary data be encoded into Base64 (url safe) format to meet this requirement.

 ##### V1 or V2

 At present PASETO specifies two variants, `V1` and `V2`.
 Choosing between these is simple - always pick `V2`.
 The specification of `V1` is intended for when you do not have a choice, and legacy or non-technical considerations force the use of older, less efficient and secure cryptographic constructions.
 Whenever possible, it is _strongly recommended_ that `V2` is used.
 For more, see [here](https://github.com/paragonie/paseto/tree/master/docs/01-Protocol-Versions).